 Still the #1 thing to do in Singapore, and it completely deserves the title.
-It’s an amazing getaway within the city, which also gives you a chance to be fascinated by all the amazing tropical plants and flowers.
-I would suggest getting off at Botanic Gardens MRT stop.There is a gift shop mid-way, which also serves as a good cooling place after you have walked for quite a bit.
-The Orchid Garden is totally worth the $5, take a nice stroll and enjoy the colours and their stories.
-Good recommendations for The Halia inside the garden, but I would definitely recommend Relish Burger at the entrance, may it be for a flaky croissant and cafe latte or even for a burger, love the ambiance.
+It’s an amazing getaway within the city, which gives you the chance to be fascinated by all the amazing tropical plants and distinct flowers.
+I would suggest getting off at Botanic Gardens MRT station.There is a gift shop mid-way, which also serves as a good place to cool down, after quite a walk.
+The Orchid Garden is totally worth the $5, take a nice stroll and enjoy the colourful flowers and their stories.
+Good recommendations for The Halia inside the garden, but I would definitely recommend Relish Burger at the entrance, may it be for a flaky croissant and cafe latte or even for a burger.
+Gotta love the ambiance.

 This part of Singapore between Serangoon Street and Jelan Besar is full of colourful 2-story buildings, many amazing Indian temples and lots of Indian food.
 It’s a good place to get your eyebrows fixed or even better, get your hands henna tattooed.